 Nicely shows that serif fonts can have personality too.
 It uses Chunk Five, a heavy serif font and Lato, a light sans serif font.
 The contrast between heavy and light and big and small is clearly at play here.

-Note the different between how Chunk Five looks on Nicely and how it looks on the doggie park card.
+Note the difference between how Chunk Five looks on Nicely and how it looks on the doggie park card.
 Keeping it all lowercase as opposed to uppercase gives the font a more friendly, approachable feel.
 The uppercase treatment makes it seem bolder and more impressive.

 Uppercase and lowercase